RobbertChampagne/python-playwright/README.md

 - **Convert to Grayscale:** Simplifies the image to a single channel for easier processing.
 - **Apply Threshold:** Converts the grayscale difference to a binary image, making differences more distinct.
 - **Save the Image:** Stores the binary difference image for later inspection.<br>

-This process effectively highlights and saves the differences between two images, making it easier to identify changes or discrepancies.